BharatKalluri/lyricfetcher/readme.md

 + Source
   + azlyrics - Queries azlyrics for song lyrics
   + metrolyrics - source of information will be metrolyrics.com
+  + genius - genius.com , you get it
 + Artist - The second argument takes in the name of the artist seperated by spaces
 + Song - The song name speprated by spaces